-Extended personal leave of absence could result in a student's withdrawal from the program due to the loss of study time.
-Financial constraints may be a necessary reason for program withdrawal.
-For these and other reasons, voluntary withdrawals are approved and supported with the option of re- applying for admission.
+The need for an extended personal leave or financial constraints may be necessary reasons for a student to pursue program withdrawal.
+For these and other reasons, voluntary withdrawals are approved and supported with the option of re-applying for admission.
 Requests for voluntary withdrawals from the program will be approved by the Program Chair.
-The student will initiate the withdrawal by informing the Program Chair of his/her intention to withdraw from the program.
+The student will initiate the withdrawal by informing the Program Chair of their intention to withdraw from the program.

 Readmission to a Program

-Students are required to apply for readmission when they have been absent from their program for one semester or longer unless an Intention Form has been completed (returning students only), or when the student has withdrawn or been discontinued.
-Upon readmission, students are placed into the current program of study which determines graduation requirements.
+Students are required to apply for readmission when they have been absent from their program for one semester or longer (unless an Intention Form has been completed by returning students only), or when the student has withdrawn or been discontinued.
+Upon readmission, students are placed into the current program of study which determines graduation requirements and must pay careful attention to any program changes that may be imposed by their admission to the current program of study.
 Students are subject to the college and program policies and procedures in place at the time of readmission.